 Employers look for real-world experience when hiring new graduates.
 That’s why George Brown College gives you the opportunity to learn by doing.
 In 2017/18, 98 per cent of our qualifying programs offered field education and we plan to boost that to 100

 But that’s not all.
-There are many other ways George Brown students get real-world work experience in their programs, including learning in environments modelled after real workplaces, by developing skills in our public labs and by participating in applied research projects.
+There are many other ways George Brown students get real-world work experience in their programs, including learning in environments modelled after real workplaces, by providing services for the public and by participating in applied research projects.

 Learn in simulated work environments

 George Brown’s focus on hands-on learning is bolstered by our state-of-the-art facilities that allow students to develop their skills in labs that are modelled after real workplaces, including:

 - ASL (American Sign Language) lab : this lab allows students to practice sign language interpretation with specially-designed computer hardware and software.

 - Centre for Construction & Engineering Technologies : this facility features a number of workplace-modelled labs with industry-standard equipment, from tool and die workshops to a computer networking lab.

 - The Simulation Centre: Health Sciences students learn in a recreated hospital setting that includes high-fidelity mannequins as patients.

-- The School of Design : this facility was developed to mirror the real-world agency and studio environments our Design students will experience in the working world.
+- The School of Design : this facility was developed to mirror the real-world agency and studio environments our students will experience in the working world.

 Develop skills by doing the job

 We provide a number of learning labs so you can practice your skills and interact with real clients in a safe and controlled environment.

 - Child care centres let Early Childhood Education students work with children and their families at 10 locations across Toronto.

 - The Green Building Centre offers Construction and Engineering Technologies students a chance to work with industry partners on sustainable building projects.

-- Institute for Entrepreneurship and Community Innovation enables business students to work as consultants for real companies, executing projects in teams.
+- The Consulting Hub gives Business students the opportunity to work as consultants for real companies, executing projects in teams.

 - The Institute without Boundaries (IwB) lets Design students work with faculty and industry partners on meaningful projects with local to global significance.